Yusuffrih/Simons-Piano-Game/README.md

 * A responsive design that accomodates multiple devices
 * The ability to play the game with the keyboard to give the player more of an authentic piano feeling
 * Instructions for what keys to use to play the piano keys
-* Feedback on how the player is doing - levels are tallied and displayed
 * Button feedback for every button pressed or click they make through audio and visual
 * A button to enable the user to pick a colour theme for the website e.g. dark/light